-Course Title Credit Hours

-EDU 270 Art for Children 3

-EDU 329 Reading in the Content Areas 2

-EDU 339 Lab: Reading in the Content Areas in Visual Art 1

-EDU 450 Instructional Strategies and Resources for 2

-Teaching in Secondary and Middles Schools

-EDU 458 Lab: Instructional Strategies and Resources for 1

-Teaching Visual Art

-EDU 491 Internship: Candidate Performance Assessment 3

-EDU 493 Internship in Visual Art Education 9
+Course Title Credit Hours EDU 275 Integrated Arts in Elementary Education 3 EDU 339 Reading Strategies in Visual Art 3 EDU 450/458 Strategies for Teaching in Secondary and Middles Schools 2/1 EDU 460 Principles of Teaching Arts Secondary Methods 3 EDU 491 Internship: Candidate Performance Assessment 3 EDU 493 Internship in Visual Art Education 9

-Visual Arts Education Notes: (a) Students who major in Visual Arts education follow a program that leads to teacher certification in grades kindergarten through twelve; (b) The Highly Qualified Teacher (HQT) requirements are determined by the Alabama State Department of Education and are subject to change at any time.
+Visual Arts Education Notes: (a) Students who major in Visual Arts education follow a program that leads to teacher certification in grades kindergarten through twelve; (b) The Highly Qualified Teacher

+(HQT) requirements are determined by the Alabama State Department of Education and are subject to change at any time.
 Visual arts education students will be expected to meet the HQT requirements in effect when they graduate; and Completion of a visual arts certification or major program may require that coursework be taken during the summer session.